 When it comes to WhatsApp bots you have two options.
 You can design a bot experience that is an end in itself.
 Or, you can also use the chatbot as a screening system before transferring users to your human employees.

-People love using messaging apps but that’s a way to get away with bad service.
+People love using messaging apps—especially WhatsApp for its encryption feature—but that's a way to get away with bad service.
 Quite the contrary, the popularity of WhatsApp makes the user standards for services on this channel even higher.

-While a year ago, there was no way a smaller business could get its hands on an API solution, times have changed.
+While a year ago, there was no way a smaller business could get its hands on a WhatsApp Business API solution, times have changed.
 You better take the chance!